Do you use a highly-trained team of special operatives? +Richard Kaiser

 Traditional agencies just need to keep their employees fed.
 They will sell you on a website because the developer needs work.
-Or they will sell you social media because the millennial in the corner need another project to work on.
+Or they will sell you social media because the millennials in the corner need another project to work on.

 I’ve been on the other side.
 I’ve been the copywriter working in an agency in charge of ALL THE WORDS.
 Even the ones I didn’t agree with, and it showed.

 One of my absolute favorite things about our model is our agility.
 Our clients get the benefit of a broad network of passionate people.
-When they work with us, they are not just 10% of one designer’s focus – whether that designer likes them or not – but instead get access to their own unique team of passionate people with specific related experience and a vested interest in seeing them succeed.
+When they work with us, they are not just 10% of one designer’s focus – whether that designer likes them or not – but instead, get access to their own unique team of passionate people with specific related experience and a vested interest in seeing them succeed.